What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 More information on the Graduate School, its membership scheme and its offers can be found here (Graduate School).

-Step 4: You have finished your thesis and want to submit it now (until further notice both: in writing and electronically)
+Step 4: You have finished your thesis and want to submit it now

 By submitting your dissertation, you effectively apply for admission to the doctorate procedure.
 The date of your viva will also be determined by when you hand in your thesis.